-What grades are offered by the Idaho Virtual Academy?
+What grades are offered by Idaho Virtual Academy (IDVA)?

 What subjects will my child study?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program in grades K-8.
-These books and materials are sent to students directly.
-High school students receive fewer books and materials than elementary and middle-school students.
+Yes.
+We provide textbooks and instructional materials.
+These books and materials are dependent on the student's grade level and the courses they're enrolled in.
+High school students receive fewer books and materials than elementary and middle school students.

 Will my child have the same graduation opportunities as students in traditional public schools?

-Yes, we are a public school in Idaho, so students can earn a diploma through our school based upon successful completion and mastery of course content.
+Yes, as a public charter school in Idaho, students can earn a diploma through IDVA based on their successful completion and mastery of course content.

 Can students do extracurricular activities in their resident district?